NSO-developer/nso-sso-duo-integration---native/README.md

 4. If everything works fine, the SAML with enter ACS phase than redirect to the NSO WebUI One.

 ### CLI Specific Steps
+After the steps above is done, also do the following for CLI Protection.
+CLI Protection is based on login_duo CLI tool.
+The following step is used to build and enable it during the challenge.
-8. Follow the guide [login_duo Guide](https://duo.com/docs/loginduo) and setup login_duo.conf in /etc/duo or /etc/security as below
+5. Follow the guide [login_duo Guide](https://duo.com/docs/loginduo) and setup login_duo.conf in /etc/duo or /etc/security as below
 ```
 [duo]
 ; Duo integration key